 Results and Discussion

-To improve result readability, because each of the three parts’ data being analyzed is a single number (classification accuracy) per model, the results for each experiment are placed into one table, rather than the results to each part of each experiment.
+To improve result readability, because each of the three parts’ data being analyzed is a single number (classification accuracy) per model, the results for each experiment are gathered into one table.
 Note that each measurement is the classification accuracy of each model on either clean data, FGSM-perturbed data, or PGD-perturbed data.
 The values are not percentages as-is and must be compared as a metric of frequency out of 1 (e.g., if a value in the table is 0.2500, it represents 25.00%).

 Experimental Results